C3n7ral051nt4g3ncy/Tiberian_Order_Writeup/README.md

 After having located most safehouses, our client is still struggling to locate a few of them.
 Since the operation to take down all of these locations needs to be synchronized.
 There’s an urgent need to `identify them all` before the next phase can begin.

-Below you find `an image` of what appears to be a `village`, with a Below you find `an image` of what appears to be a `village`, with a `red marker to indicate the exact location`.
+Below you find `an image` of what appears to be a `village`, with a `red marker to indicate the exact location`.
 It’s your assignment to `find where in the world this is`.
 Currently we have reason to believe this is in `Africa` or `Asia`.
 But, given the organizations’ widespread members, this is only a guess at this time.

 Use the `coordinates` you find `as the password to open the ZIP archive`.
 Inside, you find the `linkfile to your Contract Card` as always.
 Also, we heard the number `1920` is of importance in this case…